 Buy to Let Insurance

-Most buy to let mortgage lenders won’t lend to you unless you have buildings insurance in place.
-It’s important that you select insurance with your long term plan in mind.
-If you think you’ll extend your property portfolio in the future, you might find it useful to take out a policy that allows you to add additional properties later.
-Thinking ahead when you take out your policy will help make sure you don’t limit yourself later on.
+Most buy to let mortgage lenders require you to have buildings insurance in place before approving your loan.
+When choosing insurance, consider your long term property investment plans.
+If you intend to expand your property portfolio in the future, it may be beneficial to choose a policy that allows you to add additional properties later.
+Planning ahead ensures flexibility as your portfolio grows.

 Survey Fees